msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ## Editing an Outbound Shipment Line

-To edit an shipment line, tap on it.
+To edit a shipment line, tap on it.
 You will be presented with the `Edit Item` window, which is identical to the `Add Item` window, except that the item is already chosen.

 ### Edit a Shipment Line